List of Cold Case characters: Will Jeffries

 Will is second in charge of the squad and takes this responsibility very seriously.
 He has had a number of opportunities to show his true colours.
 This has caused a few problems however.
 In one particular case, with Will in charge, the team disagreed with each other quite a lot.
 He was forced to get to know each team member.
 He knew who was better at what kind of job and who got along with whom.
 This not only helps him, but, in the long run, it helps the whole team.

 He is very close to Lt.
 John Stillman.
 They have worked together for a long time.
 He has also befriended Det.
 Nick Vera.
 The two are partners for most of the time.

 Overall, Will is a shy person.
 He still has not removed his wedding ring.
 Det.
 Vera and Valens have often urged him to get out into the dating world again, but he refuses every time.
 He was happy with his wife, and he does not want to lose her loving memory.
 However, over the last few cases, he has had a few women after him.
 He is quite confused over this, but is willing to see where this will go.
 He feels very uncomfortable when Nick questions him about this, and denies that it is a date – almost as though it is the wrong thing to do.

 Detective Will Jeffries takes the law very seriously.
 He will do everything in his power to put the culprit behind bars.
 When working on one particular case, Will became so angry with ADA William Danner, who had wrongfully prosecuted Andre Tibbs, consigning him to death row, that he punched him in the face.

 Nick Vera

 Detective Nick Vera is a Philadelphia homicide detective and part of the cold case squad.
 Nick Vera was born in the late 1960s.
 In 1989, Vera joined the police department and was first posted to the 9th District.
 By 1998, Vera had made detective.

+In Episode 2.18 ("Ravaged"), Vera mentions that he and his wife Julie had tried to conceive for several years with no success.
+He indicates that during a prior relationship with Meagan Easton (sister of victim Sloane Easton), she had gotten pregnant and had an abortion.